edisonjude90/spa-know-your-bible/README.md

 # Know Your Bible

-The app help Bible reads to get use to the order of books in the Bible.
+The app help Bible readers to get use to the order of books in the Bible.

 Also test there ability to get the order right :)